 - Checking that you wish to register to vote at the RMV if you are 17 but will not be 18 before the next election

-Absentee ballots may be voted in the Election Office until noon the day before an election if you are unable to be at the polls on Election Day.
-They may also be mailed to you upon request.
+Absentee ballots may be voted in the Election Office until noon the day before an election.
+The deadline to request an absentee ballot by mail is 5:00pm on the 4th business day before an election.
 Contact the Election Office for details on voting by absentee ballot.
 Please make your request for a mailed absentee ballot well before the date of the election to ensure enough time for the mailing.

 There are 4 officially designated political parties in Massachusetts:

 The following are political designations in Massachusetts.
 If you chose to enroll in a political designation you may not vote in any primary election:

 - America First Party